peepkolberg/glimpse/README.md

 ### Recent changes
+* **Now considers all samples when calculating imputation scores.**
-* Add UT HPC test profile and paths to data
+* *Add UT HPC test profile and paths to data.*
-* Automatically uses a prebuilt container from quay.io  -  no longer depends on local installations of bcftools, tabix and glimpse
+* *Automatically uses a prebuilt container from quay.io  -  no longer depends on local installations of bcftools, tabix and glimpse.*

 ### How to run test?
 The test will impute chromosomes 21 and 22 of two samples (individuals).
 Runs ca. 40 minutes.